-Resit exams are scheduled to take place in September 2025.
+Resit exams are scheduled to take place in September 2025 and in September 2026.

 Part-time

 The programme may also be followed in a part-time mode over 36-48 months.
 The first year includes two teaching periods during which five core courses are offered.
 In the second year, students are taught over two teaching periods the remaining four core courses and one elective course.
 In the third year, the master dissertation should be completed.